Charlotte-Mendy/FCC-Personal-Portfolio/README.md

-# FCC - Technical Documentation Page
+# FCC - Personal Portfolio
 This project is realized as part of FreeCodeCamp Responsive Web Design project
 ## Specifications
 See related user stories :